 Maureen Mahoney is the assistant director of finance and administration to the Taubman Center.
 She has been with the Kennedy School since 1990 in various capacities.
 Maureen was a 2001 recipient of the Dean's Award for Excellence and has served on several school wide committees, which include the Staff and Community Engagement Initiative and the New Work Systems at Harvard Design Team.

-Jeanne Burke is the coordinator for the Taubman Center, where she supports the daily operations of the Center, as well as Center director Ed Glaeser, and Professors Alan Altshuler and Jose Gomez-Ibanez.
+Jeanne Burke is the coordinator for the Taubman Center, where she supports the daily operations of the Center, as well as Center director Jeff Liebman, and Professors Ed Glaser, Alan Altshuler and Jose Gomez-Ibanez.
 Jeanne received her undergraduate degree in history and Master's degree in American history from Providence College in 2004 and 2011, respectively.